Stir Fry Sauce

 Substitutions and Variations

-Different sweetener: Swap honey for maple syrup or brown sugar if preferred.
-You could also try a bit of oyster sauce if you’d like.
+Different sweetener: Swap the honey for maple syrup or brown sugar if you want.
+You could also try a bit of oyster sauce for a rich umami flavor.

 Gluten free option: Use tamari or liquid aminos instead of soy sauce for a gluten-free option.